Best Bikes for College Students to Ride Around the Campus

 - Not very fast

-The Marin Larkspur 1 is the best bike for college students who want a do-it-all companion, perfect for light gravel off-roading and commuting.
+The Huffy Terrace is the best bike for college students who want a do-it-all companion, perfect for exploring bike paths and commuting around the campus.

-The Series 2 Chromoly steel frame offers a plush, shock-absorbent ride quality with unbeatable durability.
+Its aluminum frame offers a plush, shock-absorbent ride quality with unbeatable durability.
 In addition, the step-through design makes it easier to mount and dismount.
-So if you want to turn the Larkspur into a commuter, you can quickly attach a rack and fenders.
+On top of that, the Terrace is ready for year-round commuting right out of the box, as it comes with fenders, a rear rack, and a kickstand.

-Marin’s Larkspur 1 is easily among the most versatile and durable models you’ll find in the sub-$1,000 range, choose it if this is what you’re looking for from your bike for college.
+To sum up, the Huffy Terrace is easily among the most versatile and durable models you’ll find in the sub-$500 range.
+Choose it if this is what you’re looking for from your bike for college.

 3. Tommaso Imola